Bus Driver (video game): Gameplay

 There are two camera angles, bumper and chase view.
 Occasionally, there are visuals of rain.
 Each drive takes place during the day, or at nighttime, depending to the route described.
 There is a time table.
 There is also a tab showing what is the distance to the next bus stop.

 The game contains a variety of buses which are based on real life buses.
 As a game set in the United States, most of the buses are based on American designs, however, there are some which are based on European designs since the game was made in the Czech Republic.
 The buses included are 3 MCI 102D3 (known as GNR-13 LE, including a jail variant which is known as GNR-13 Eco), a Ford B-Series school bus (known as Toucan), a MCI D4500 coach (known as Gryphon Birdie), 2 NovaBus RTS-06 (known as Niva WS-27 Cityroamer), 2 Setra S415HDH (known as Sista XT), 2 Renault Agora S (known as Remark EU) and a Volvo B7TL Wright Eclipse Gemini double decker (known as Velven 18).
 The Temsa Edition included the Temsa Avenue, Temsa Tourmalin IC, Temsa Opalin, TEMSA Safari HD and the Temsa Diamond.

 The initial game contains five tiers.
 An additional tier was added in Bus Driver Temsa Edition and in Bus Driver Gold Edition.
 Each tier contains six different routes.
 To unlock the next tier, the player must drive at least four of the routes successfully.
 As the game progresses, routes become longer and more complicated.
 The player has to score more than 0 points to complete each level.

+Reception

+Bus Driver received "mixed or average" reviews from critics.
+Review aggregator Metacritic calculated a score of 61 out of 100 based on 10 critic reviews, with two positive, six mixed, and two negative.
+GameRankings listed an average of 62% based on 12 reviews.

+Some reviewers responded positively to the game's basic gameplay.
+Game Chronicles praised it for making players "feel good about obeying traffic laws and driving safe," in contrast to more conventional driving games that reward reckless behavior.
+GameWatcher similarly wrote that the game succeeded as "a simple casual game" that accomplished its limited goals well.
+CPUGamer said the game avoided the "cardboard feeling" found in some other titles.

+Other critics were more mixed.
+Gaming Nexus felt the game was easy to learn and would likely appeal more to younger players than adults, calling its long-term replay value limited.
+GameZone criticized the game's controls, dated graphics, and sound design, though it found some enjoyment when played "in small doses."

+The game's harshest reviews came from PC Gamer and PC Format, both of which scored it in the low 40s; PC Gamer called the experience of getting from one point to another one of the most "wearisome" in a driving game.